-Persons aged 15 or over with dual citizenship represented 18% of the Swiss permanent resident population (967 000 people) in 2018.
+Persons aged 15 or over with dual citizenship represented 19% of the Swiss permanent resident population (999 000 people) in 2019.
 Within this population of dual nationals, 65% obtained Swiss nationality through naturalisation, whereas 35% acquired it at birth.

-A breakdown by individual nationality shows that the most frequent second nationality among dual nationals is Italian (24%), followed by French (12%) and German (9%).
+A breakdown by individual nationality shows that the most frequent second nationality among dual nationals is Italian (24%), followed by French (11%) and German (9%).

-The distribution of the population with dual citizenship is not spread evenly among the cantons.
-At the national level, 18% of the Swiss permanent resident population aged 15 or over has a second nationality (in addition to Swiss nationality).
-This percentage is higher than 20% in the cantons of Zurich, Basel-Stadt, Ticino, Vaud and Neuchâtel.
-In Geneva, it reaches 46%.
+The proportions of dual nationals in the individual cantons vary.
+At the national level, 19% of the Swiss permanent resident population aged 15 or over has a second nationality (in addition to Swiss nationality).
+This percentage is higher than 20% in the cantons of Zurich, Basel-Stadt, Ticino, Vaud, Neuchâtel and Geneva, where it reaches 47%.
 The cantons with the smallest proportion of dual nationals are Uri, Obwalden, Nidwalden and Appenzell I.Rh. where it does not exceed 10%.